wsydney76/craft-properties-field/README.md

     * `date`: A formated date string
     * `entry/asset`: A single element (or null)
     * `entries/assets`: An array of elements (or empty array)
+    * `select`: An instance of `craft\fields\data\SingleOptionFieldData`.
+See Craft CMS documentation of the Dropdown field for more details.
     * `other`: The raw value

 The config is available via the `propertiesFieldConfig` property: